 Strong Leadership and Clear Goals

 My supervisor usually checked in to make sure problems could be solved or suggested how to find a solution.
 Having someone I could rely on to clarify things was important.
-Otherwise, it’s easy to start feeling very isolated and alone without the clarity.
+Otherwise, it’s easy to start feeling isolated and alone without clarity.

-Develop Responsive and Frequent Communication
+Responsive and Frequent Communication

 Building a successful, remote team depends on responsive and frequent communication.
 Having platforms, apps, and chats set up for team messages is the first step.
 The second is creating a culture of responsiveness.